garglk/garglk/terps/git/README.txt

 respectively, but I can't guarantee that they're fully up-to-date.

-It should be possible to build Git with any C compiler, but it works best with GCC, because that has a non-standard extension that Git can use for a big speed boost.
-GCC 2.95 actually generates faster code than later versions, so if you have a choice, use the former.
-(On OS X, this means compiling with 'gcc2'.)
+It should be possible to build Git with any C compiler, but it works best with GCC or Clang, because they have a non-standard extension that Git can use for a big speed boost.

 --------------------------------------------------------------------------------